Latvian declension: Dorsal consonants

 Consequently as in the case of ķēķis, for example, no stem-final consonant shift can take place, cf. milzis - milža but ķēķis - ķēķa, since the /k/ is already palatalized.

 As is evident with the loan ģimene "family," from the Lithuanian language, /c/ and /ɟ/ are over-represented in borrowed lexical items.
 By comparing Lithuanian gimti (source of Lithuanian giminė and eventually Latvian ģimene) and Latvian dzimt ("to be born") it can be observed that replacing dorsal consonants with affricates (/k/ → /ts/, /ɡ/ → /dz/) before a front vowel is the more "native" way reserved for pre-front vowel dorsal consonant changes in native words as can be observed in Rīga → rīdzinieks, logs ("window") → palodze ("windowsill") or koks ("tree") → kociņš ("a stick.")

 Indeclinable nouns

 Some nouns do not belong to any of the declension classes presented above, and show no case or number inflection.
 For the most part, these indeclinable nouns are unassimilated loanwords or foreign names that end in a vowel.
-Some example are: taksi "taxi", ateljē "studio", Deli "Delhi".
+Some examples are: ateljē "studio", Deli "Delhi".